Minuteman76/The-Vault/Camping/Hammocks/Hammocks/Hammock Gear Circadian Pro.md

 ---
 https://hammockgear.com/circadian-pro/

 Available in 11 or 12 foot lengths.
 Listed weight is for 11 foot, 40D nylon.
-Longer is more comfortable for taller people, 11 feet is plenty for ~6' tall users.
+Longer hammocks are generally more comfortable for taller people, 11 feet is plenty for ~6' tall users.

 Includes a static structural ridgeline so the sag is fixed regardless of suspension tension or angle.